frederic-perez/AmE-dictionary/dictionary.md

 __lawmaker__ (lawmakers) :two::shit:
 __lax__ _adj_ :two::shit: (not LAX)
 __lay__ _Lay reader._
+__layover__ :dart: _To minimize the risk of missing a connection, never book a layover of less than two hours._
 __layover__ _Colorado enters its two-game layover in Boston on Tuesday night._
 __layups__
 __leaching__ _v_ _Corrosive water leads to leaching of lead in some oñder homes where plumbing contains lead pipes or lead solder._